-- have been taken out of school by their parents and are being educated outside the school system, eg: elective home education (EHE).
-Schools must not seek to persuade parents to educate their children at home as a way of avoiding excluding the pupil or because the pupil has a poor attendance record - have ceased to attend school and no longer live within reasonable distance of the school at which they are registered - have been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend school after ceasing to be of compulsory school age - are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to school at the end of that period - have been permanently excluded https://extranet.solgrid.org.uk/schoolissues/BehaviourAttendance/GPGATPS/Family %20Holiday%20Requests%20FPN%20Schools%20Sept%202015%20EEO%20vers ion%20(2a).doc
+- have been taken out of school by their parents and are being educated outside the school system, e.g.: elective home education (EHE).
+Schools must not seek to persuade parents to educate their children at home as a way of avoiding excluding the pupil or because the pupil has a poor attendance record. - have ceased to attend school and no longer live within reasonable distance of the school at which they are registered. - have been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend school after ceasing to be of compulsory school age. - are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to school at the end of that period. - have been permanently excluded.